bernie4375/FCL-potential-autoISF/README.md

      This is a repository of documents (aka "FCL e-book") that supports setting up a no-bolus no carb-inputs Full Closed Loop (FCL).

-While easy-to-use once it is properly set up, please observe that
+While easy-to-use once it is properly set up, please observe that setting your FCL up is a serious multi-week project for which:
 * certain pre-requisites must be given, and
 * the suggested sequence for the initial tuning of your system should be followed.